VisualDataWeb/OWL2VOWL/README.md

 ### First steps
 `Maven` is required to develop with OWL2VOWL and compile the code.
 It will load all dependencies automatically.
 If there occur any problems, refreshing the dependencies might solve them.
-OWL2VOWL has been developed to work with Java 6, so `JDK 6` has to be used for compiling.
+OWL2VOWL has been developed to work with Java 8, so `JDK 8` has to be used for compiling.

 ### Build the jar
 To build the jar file, simply execute `mvn package`.
 The built `jar` only contains the compiled source code.
-To build a jar file that can be executed standalone, you have to use the package option with parameter: `mvn package -Denv=standalone`.
+To build a jar file that can be executed standalone, you have to use the package option with parameter: `mvn package -Denv=standalone` or `mvn package -P standalone-release`.
 This will build the file `owl2vowl.jar` containing all dependencies needed to be executable.
 There will also be a `zip` file created containing the `owl2vowl.jar`, README and the license files.

+### Build the war
+To build the war file, simply execute `mvn package -P war-release`.
+This will generate a war file.
+This war can be execute like a jar file to start a local server.

 ### Running in IDE
 It would be a pain always building the jar only to test some new implemented stuff.
 We included a possiblity to run the conversion directly with the IDE.
-For this you need to change the `Main.java` class.
+For this you need to change the `ConverterImpl.java` class.

-Change the field `CONVERT_ONE = false` to `CONVERT_ONE = true`.
-Now you can work with the `convertOneOntology`-method to convert those ontologies you would like to test with.
-Some ontologies for testing can also be found in the `Ontology_Path.java`.

-BUT if you want to create the `jar`, you have to change the field back to `CONVERT_ONE = false` - otherwise it will still only execute the `convertOneOntology`-method.
+To run a Spring Server directly from the IDE you have to start the `ServerMain.java` class.